-Ginger Snaps are the modern word for these cookies.
+Ginger Snaps is the modern word for these cookies.
 I used to eat them in my Grandmother’s kitchen.
 She called them Zuzus.
 They were crunchy, spicy and made your mouth feel all tingly inside.
-Besides being a wonderful snack, these cookiess are also an integral part of the sauce for Grandma’s Stuffed Cabbage.
-When I was first married, I couldn’t find non-dairy ginger snaps so I worked on combining a whole bunch of recipes together and made my own non-dairy version which I give you here.
+Besides being a wonderful snack, these cookies are also an integral part of the sauce for Grandma’s Stuffed Cabbage.
+Grandma Jeanie did have a kosher home; but I imagine she didn’t read the ingredients on the box as carefully as we do today.
+When I was first married, 53 years ago, I couldn’t find non-dairy Ginger Snaps; so I worked on developing a non-dairy version of a slew of ginger snap cookies I liked.
+The result is the one I give you here.

 Prep time: to prepare dough-10 minutes to chill: 60 minutes to form cookies-20 minutes